Using MSI distribution packages

 Handling reboots with an MSI installation

-Endpoint Manager handles MSI reboots using the Reboot page in the delivery method properties.
+Endpoint Manager handles MSI reboots using the Agent settingspage in the scheduled task properties.
 Ivanti will automatically pass both the REBOOT=REALLYSUPPRESS and the /NORESTART parameters when Never reboot is selected in the delivery method.

 The Always reboot option passes the /FORCESTART parameter.